-Where Exchange Contracts are accepted for clearing and the price of such Exchange Contracts is less than the Settlement Price therefor, the selling Clearing

-Member shall be obligated to pay Variation Margin to, and the buying Clearing Member shall be entitled to receive Variation Margin from, the Clearing House as set forth in Rule 3.23 and in the policies and procedures of the Clearing House.
-Where Exchange Contracts are accepted for clearing and the price of such Exchange Contracts is greater than the Settlement Price, the buying Clearing Member shall be obligated to pay Variation Margin to, and the selling Clearing Member shall be entitled to receive Variation Margin from, the Clearing House in accordance with the process set forth below and any other policies and procedures of the Clearing House.
+Where Exchange Contracts are accepted for clearing and the price of such Exchange Contracts is less than the Settlement Price therefor, the selling Clearing Member shall be obligated to pay Variation Margin to, and the buying Clearing Member shall be entitled to receive Variation Margin from, the Clearing House as set forth in Rule 3.23 and in the policies and procedures of the Clearing House.
+Where Exchange Contracts are accepted for clearing and the price of such Exchange Contracts is greater than the Settlement Price, the buying Clearing Member shall be obligated to pay Variation Margin to, and the selling Clearing Member shall be obligated to pay Variation Margin to, and the selling Clearing Member shall be entitled to receive Variation Margin from, the Clearing House in accordance with the process set forth below and any other policies and procedures of the Clearing House.
 Thereafter, Clearing Members shall be obligated to pay or entitled to receive Variation Margin on open Exchange Contracts and on Exchange Contracts that have been closed on the books of the Clearing House.
 All Variation Margin payments to the Clearing House shall be made in immediately available funds.
 If an Approved Financial Institution fails to pay Variation Margin on behalf of a Clearing Member, such Clearing Member will remain obligated to pay such Variation Margin to the Clearing House notwithstanding such failure.

-3.22 Cash Margin Deposits
+3.22 Cash Margin Deposits and Other Payments

 Each Clearing Member shall establish and maintain House and, if applicable, Customer accounts at an Approved Financial Institution.
-A Clearing Member shall use such accounts for the payment of Variation Margin and Initial Margin.
-The Clearing House shall have the right to instruct such Approved Financial Institution to debit the Margin accounts maintained by a Clearing Member for any deposits of Initial Margin or payments of Variation Margin due to the Clearing House pursuant to these Rules and to deposit such funds into the appropriate Clearing House account.
+A Clearing Member shall use such accounts for the payment of Initial Margin, Variation Margin, and Initial Margin.any other payments due to the Clearing House pursuant to these Rules ("Margin Account(s)").
+The Clearing House shall have the right to instruct such Approved Financial Institution to debit the Margin accountsAccount(s) maintained by a Clearing Member for any deposits of Initial Marginor, payments of Variation Margin, payments of Outstanding Exposure, or any other payments due to the Clearing House pursuant to these Rules and to deposit such funds into the appropriate Clearing House account.

-3.23 Margin Payments
+3.23 Marginand Other Payments